-Fall is a wonderful time in Kentucky — if your home is ready for it.
+Fall is a wonderful time in time in Kentucky — if your home is ready for it.

 Yes, this is the time of year to fix small problems before they become big, and big ones before they become catastrophic.
 Here are 10 tips to help: